labdao/plex/docs/docs/reference/python/functions/plex_init.md

 ### Purpose

-This function initiates the `plex` command, which initializes an Input-Output JSON (IO JSON) based on the provided tool and input parameters.
-It calls an external Go command to perform the core of the operation.
+The `plex_init` function initializes an IO JSON from the tool configuration and inputs.
+These parameters guide the execution of tasks within the Plex application.

 ### Syntax